ArnauArqueo/training_giap/e2_photointerpretation_pyrenees/README.md

 The exercise has been created in a way that can be completed without any previous knowledge of GIS.
 We will be using QGIS (the present document has been elaborated using the 3.12 version, note that some inconsistencies might arise due further updates.
 Contact your instructor if you encounter any difficulty).

 To do the exercise download the [zip file](photointerpretation_pyrenees_files.zip) and follow the instructions from the tutorial [document](photointerpretation_pyrenees_tutorial.pdf).
-At the end of the exercise you can download the [zip file](photointerpretation_pyrenees_arqueorutes_files.zip) in order to the results.
+At the end of the exercise you can download the [zip file](photointerpretation_pyrenees_arqueorutes_files.zip) in order to check the results.